DreadPirateLynx/input-remapper-xautopresets/README.md

 Please use 'systemctl --user start input-remapper-xautopresets.service' to run this program or provide a valid argument
 ```
 `input-remapper-xautopresets` will not allow you to run it directly.
-It must be controlled through systemctl, either directly, or through the interface provided by `input-remapper-xautopresets`
+It must be controlled through `systemctl`, either directly, or through the interface provided by `input-remapper-xautopresets`

 ## Uninstallation
 `/path/to/download/input-remapper-xautopresets/uninstall`